ThePansmith/Monifactory/CONTRIBUTING.md

 2. On a similar note, we use `4 Spaces` to indent, `UTF-8` character encoding, and end lines with `CRLF`.
 This information is visible on the bottom-right if you're using VSCode.
 3. Label things with comments!
 Every file should have a C-style comment at the top explaining what that file does, (Reference existing files if you don't know what that is) and please sprinkle in one-line comments throughout to explain what certain blocks of code do. _Nobody's_ code is self-explanatory.
 4. On that note, please add a space between the double line comment and its text to form comments `// like this.`
 5. When possible, use a list/array and `forEach` to perform a similar action multiple times.
 It's more compact and easier to modify that way.
-6. Use either one or two empty lines to delineate between distinct blocks of code in the same file.
+6. Use empty lines to delineate between distinct blocks of code in the same file - one line if the two blocks work together to perform the same function, two otherwise.
 7. When dealing with long concatenated method calls or extended lists of parameters, indent any continuations of that statement on a new line, in the same way that one would indent the body of an if statement or for loop.
 8. All mod-focused scripts' filenames should be the same as that mod's namespace.
 (Visible when viewing item IDs) Furthermore all scripts' filenames should be entirely lowercase.
 9. For Multiblock pattern builders, always use `@` char for the controller, ` ` (space) for air and `#` for the 'any' predicate.